Potterville, Michigan: Public safety

 The City of Potterville Police Department provides law enforcement services to Potterville with three full-time officers, one part-time officer, and a full-time chief.
 Fire services are provided by the Benton Twp.
-Fire & EMS Department, which utilizes a combination of full-time, part-time and paid-on-call firefighters/medical personnel, which took effect on September 10, 2019 when the city decided to dissolve the Potterville City Fire Dept. due to unforeseen circumstances.
+Fire & EMS Department, which utilizes a combination of full-time, part-time and paid-on-call firefighters/medical personnel, which took effect on September 10, 2019, when the city decided to dissolve the Potterville City Fire Dept. due to unforeseen circumstances.
+The Benton Township Fire Department currently covers the city of Potterville.